aachiritoaei/hard-disk-simulator/README.rst

 -------------------------

 1)

 - input

 1 5

 ::r

 20

 ::w

 1

 ::r

 100

 ::d

 1

 ::d

 1

 ::e

 - ouput

 0000

 AA2A

 58

 61

 0.20 0.19 0.19 0.75

+More examples in can be found in 'inputOutputExamples.pdf'.